Generic Name: esomeprazole sodium

 Dosage Forms and Strengths

-Esomeprazole sodium for injection is supplied as a sterile, freeze-dried, white to off-white, porous cake or powder containing 20 mg or 40 mg of esomeprazole per single dose vial.
+Esomeprazole sodium for injection is supplied as a white to off-white, freeze-dried cake containing 20 mg or 40 mg of esomeprazole per single-use vial.

 Warnings and Precautions